-If you are unable to attend your appointment, please email email@example.com as soon as possible.
+If you are unable to attend your appointment, please email firstname.lastname@example.org as soon as possible.
 There may be a significant wait before the next available appointment, so please attempt to attend the date already assigned.
 For some family-based and employment preference visa categories, a visa became available within the month you have been scheduled by NVC.
 DV applicants should be aware that visas are numerically limited and must be issued by September 30 of the program year.
+If you do not contact the U.S. Embassy or Consulate within one year of receiving your interview appointment letter, your case may be terminated and your immigrant visa petition cancelled, and any fees paid will not be refunded.
 There is no guarantee that a visa will still be available on the date of your rescheduled interview.
 Please carefully consult the Visa Bulletin before you request to reschedule your interview.

 Security screening procedures

 For a list of security regulations, please review our website.
 Cell phones are not allowed inside the embassy during your appointment.
 Visa applicants may be required to sit outside in a covered area while waiting for appointments.